bThink-BGU/BPjs/docs/source/BPjsTutorial/logging.rst

 Caution - Array Ambiguity
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-A curious API edge-base ocurres when using message formatting, and passing a single variable for printing, AND that single variable is an array.
-The system confuses that array for the variable argument number, and only the first item of the array is printed.
+A curious API edge-case occurs when using message formatting, and passing a single variable for printing, AND said single variable is an array.
+The system auto-spreads the array, and only the first item of the array is printed.
 So the following code:

 .. code::